How To Do Optavia On Your Own (Easy guide)

 From traditional support groups and forums to even Optavia-specific chats, there was always a friendly face ready to listen and offer advice.
 Through seemingly never-ending encouragement from old and newfound friends alike, I was unceasingly motivated to stay true to my goals.

 To be frank, without the help of the amazing online community, I wouldn’t have achieved my weight loss goals.
-One biggest mistakes I see is that people often join but don’t participate; make sure to engage in discussions, ask questions, and share your own tips to get the most out of the community.
+One biggest mistakes I see is that people often join but don’t participate; make sure to engage in discussions, ask questions, and share your tips to get the most out of the community.

-7. Reduce carbohydrates
+9. Reduce carbohydrates

 Reducing carbohydrates means cutting back on foods that are high in carbs to shift your body into fat-burning mode.
 This step is all about swapping out high-carb foods like bread and pasta for low-carb options like veggies and lean proteins to help your body tap into fat stores for energy.